Specify synchronous reset and enable behavior for blocks with state

 If you use nondirect feedthrough in a MATLAB Function block, do not program the outputs to rely on inputs or updated persistent variables.
 The MATLAB Function block must drive the outputs from persistent variables.

-To use nondirect feedthrough, in the Ports and Data Manager, clear the Allow direct feedthrough check box.
+To use nondirect feedthrough, in the Property Inspector, clear the Allow direct feedthrough check box.
 See Use Nondirect Feedthrough in a MATLAB Function Block.

 The following blocks are not allowed in synchronous mode: